bitriel/bitrielswap-periphery/README.md

 # dev-bitrielswap-periphery

-Peripheral smart contracts for interacting with Bitrielswap
+Peripheral smart contracts for interacting with BitrielSwap